-The summer solstice occures on June 21st.
+Summer Solstice, June 21st, is the longest duration day when the sun altitude is greatest in the sky and casts the shortest shadows in the calendar year.
 During the Summer Solstice, the sun's path in the sky will be at its most northern location, casting shadows further to the south than any other time of year.
 Therefore the Summer Solstice represents the greatest extent of shading that will occur to the south during the calendar year.
+Sensitive use properties exist to the north, and east of the existing property site.
+Table 4 summarizes the shading condition at each Monitoring Site at each hour of the day from 9:00 AM until 5:00 PM on June 21st.

-Table 4 summarizes the shading condition at each Monitoring Site at each hour of the day from 9:00 AM until 5:00 PM on June 20th.
-Calculations indicating Daylight Shading at the Monitoring Sites during any analyzed time period are indicated in the table as "1" for one for full hour of Daylight Shading, or a decimal for a portion of an hour.
-When the calculations indicate no Daylight Shading the table indicates "0" for no Daylight Shading.
+The sun rise on June 21st occurs at 5:41 AM.
+At 9:00 AM sunlight covers the majority of the Project Site with minimal Daylight Shading from or onto surrounding properties.
+Incident sunlight shifts north until approximately noon, when the sun reaches its highest altitude in the sky.
+After noon, the sun altitude begins to fall to the west until sunset at 8:00 PM.

-The sun rises on June 20th at 5:41 AM and by 9:00 AM falls onto much of the Project Site with minimal shading from surrounding properties.
-The sun shifts north until approximately noon, when the sun reaches its highest point in the sky.
-After noon, the sun begins to fall to the west until sunset at 8:00 PM.
-The the Project site receives direct daylight for much of the day, however due to the flat topography of the site and no building massing, no shade is cast from the existing Project Site to the Monitoring Sites, as indicated by Table 1.
+The Project site receives direct daylight for much of the day.
+Shading occurs at the Receptor Sites W2 and W4 in the afternoon from the existing topography to the west of the Project Site.

-The shadows cast on and around the Project site from 9:00 AM to 5:00 PM are illustrated within Appendix C. The Monitoring Site locations are overlayed on each Figure.
+The existing Daylight Shading from the Project site from 9:00 AM to 5:00 PM are illustrated within Appendix C. The Monitoring Site locations are overlayed on each Figure.